kevinsmith115/kevinsmith115/README.md

 # Hi there 👋
 ## My name is Kevin!

-I'm a software support specalist honing my devolopment skills.
+Professional software support specalist and Software Engineering Student at WGU🦉.